Kaunogan/ynov_projet/README.md

       The page should be built on its own based on information from composition of the model provided by the API.

-      To do this, it will be necessary to create generic components for each type of
+      To do this, it will be necessary to create generic components for each type of.

 ## Docs